configurator/git-utils/README.md

 `git compare-branches` | Compares the list of local branches with branches on a remote `git sync`          | Performs a pull, merge/rebase, then a push.
-Can stash unsaved changes and pop afterwords `git srebase`       | Performs an interactive rebase, stashing (and popping afterwards) if there are any local changes
+Can stash unsaved changes and pop afterwords `git srebase`       | Performs an interactive rebase, stashing (and popping afterwards) if there are any local changes `git gone`          | List or delete local branches which have been deleting on the upstream remote

 ### Screenshots